Spain is a paradise for activity lovers where health and wellness go hand in hand, discovers Heidi Fuller-Love

 Fans of nature who long to get off the beaten track, while getting up close and friendly with some of Spain’s spectacular wildlife, should head for the little-known Asturias region, dubbed the ‘Capital of Green Spain’, which is renowned for its sidrerías cider houses, sumptuous sheep’s cheese and abundant wildlife.

-The capital Oviedo, at the start of the 9th century Camino Primativo – which was the original Camino de Santiago pilgrimage route – makes a perfect base for your stay in this lush and lovely region.
+The capital Oviedo, at the start of the 9th century Camino Primitivo – which was the original Camino de Santiago pilgrimage route – makes a perfect base for your stay in this lush and lovely region.
 Book into a casonas Asturianas boutique hotel, or one of the local rural houses, known as aldeas, and hike out along panoramic trails – via dense forests, dramatic gorges and lofty mountain peaks – to explore the Picos De Europa National Park.
-Alternatively, take a leisurely stroll around the region’s emerald green Covadonga lakes, or follow hiking trails deep into the UNESCO Biosphere designated Somiedo Nature Reserve to spot immense griffon vultures, bulky Cantabrian brown bears and other rare species that dwell here.
+Alternatively, take a leisurely stroll around the region’s emerald green Covadonga lakes, or follow hiking trails deep into the Unesco Biosphere designated Somiedo Nature Reserve to spot immense griffon vultures, bulky Cantabrian brown bears and other rare species that dwell here.

 Keen ramblers will also want to visit neighbouring León province, or head across to Catalonia on the opposite coast to hike along one of the ancient transhumance routes used by shepherds to take their cattle between the high and lowland pastures.
 The Navarre region is also home to a thrilling labyrinth of ancient smugglers’ paths where you can walk in the footsteps of resistance heroes who used them as an escape route during World War II.